neuronsimulator/nrn/neuron/neuron/classes/python.rst

     Description:
-        The Python Section object allows modification and evaluation of the information associated with a NEURON Section.
+        The Python Section object allows modification and evaluation of the information associated with a NEURON :ref:`geometry_section`.
 The typical way to get a reference to a Section in Python is with :meth:`neuron.h.cas`  or by using the hoc section name as in :code:`asec = h.dend[4]`.
         The :code:`sec = Section()` will create an anonymous Section with a hoc name